Table of Contents

 Symptoms and Clinic of Subarachnoid Hemorrhage

-The main symptoms of a subarachnoid hemorrhage are the following:
+The main symptoms of SAH include:

-- Vigilance discrepancies (transient up to comatose)
+- Vigilance discrepancies (from transient loss of vigilance up to coma)

 - Aneurysm of the middle cerebral artery: hemiplegia

-- Aneurysm of the basilar artery: brain stem or cerebellar symptomatology
+- Aneurysm of the basilar artery: brainstem or cerebellar symptomatology

-SAH scale by Hunt and Hess
+Subarachnoid hemorrhage scale by Hunt and Hess

 The classification according to Hunt and Hess divides the severity of SAH into 5 stages.
-In the following table, they are shown in relation to the Glasgow Coma Scale.
+In the following table, they are shown in relation to the Glasgow coma scale.

-|Degree||Symptoms||Glasgow Coma Scale (GCS)|
+|Degree||Symptoms||Glasgow coma scale (GCS)|

 |I||Slight headache, neck stiffness||15|